KU-ScQI/Efficient-direct-quantum-state-tomography-using-fan-out-couplings/README.md

 ### 1. Density matrix reconstruction
 `DQST_full_reconstruction_data.csv` contains experimental data obtained from IBM Quantum (backend: IBM_aachen) for three 4-qubit states: the GHZ state, the computational basis state |0000⟩, and the |++++⟩ state.

-Each state is reconstructed using 31 measurement circuits.
-The circuit order is given by:
-- $U_{\mathrm{ES}} = \mathrm{IIII}$ (diagonal measurement),
-- the set {XXXX, XIII, IXII, IIXI, IIIX, XXII, XIXI, XIIX, IXXI, IXIX, IIXX, XXXI, XXIX, XIXX, IXXX} with X-basis measurements,
-- the same set with Y-basis measurements.
 #### Data format
 Datas can be loaded by the following code.
 ```bash